Freshman 2-Day: Day 1 Start: 11:30 AM in the HUB North Ballroom (lunch included) Check-In and Lunch begins at 11:00am.

 Check out the pre-orientation modules that we will give you access to online!
 All components will help prepare you for your session.

-In order to attend your A&O session, you are required to provide proof of measles immunity.
-Failure to do so will result in you being dropped from your session.
+In preparation for attending your A&O session, you are required to provide proof of measles immunity.
+Note: You will not be dropped from your A&O session, however it takes 7-14 business days to process the measles paperwork.

 If you registered for the Math Placement Test, please plan to check-in at Kane Hall from 8:45-9:00AM on Day 1 prior to the start of your 2-day A&O.